 By Damian D'souza Jan.
 18, 2019

-About 17 years ago, Unbreakable, the first film in M Night Shyamalan’s Eastrail 177 trilogy, earned him serious Hollywood cred as an auteur – cred that he lost after the debacle of films like The Lady in the Water and The Last Airbender.
-Will Glass, the finale of the trilogy, that began with his best work, be his redemption?
+About 20 years ago, M Night Shyamalan’s feature film debut, The Sixth Sense, earned him serious Hollywood cred as an auteur – cred that he lost after the debacle of films like The Lady in the Water and The Last Airbender.
+But his critics forget that everyone from Alfred Hitchcock to Christopher Nolan have had slumps.

 Back in the ’90s, endings like these were de rigueur for cash-strapped directors when the X in SFX stood for expensive, and filmmakers had to rely on ingenuity and good old storytelling to make their wares stand out.
 At this same time, while films like Titanic, Waterworld, and Armageddon wowed us with their 150-million-plus budgets, we now look upon them as nothing but heavily censored shells of their former selves, relegated to Sunday afternoons and Christmas movie marathons, with a viewership of exactly 10 bored housewives with broken vibrators.